 Meyers v.
 Commonwealth, No. 150962 (Va.
 2016).
 Represented client in drafting merits briefing and presenting oral argument.
-The Virginia Supreme Court addressed issues of uncorroborated eyewitness identification testimony.Multidistrict, Class Action, and Mass Tort Litigation
+The Virginia Supreme Court addressed issues of uncorroborated eyewitness identification testimony.Other Representative Matters

 Counsel of record for Fortune 500 national retailer of consumer goods.
-Defended client against nationwide and state class actions, and against suits brought by state attorneys general, alleging consumer deception.
-Litigation is consolidated into federal multidistrict litigation proceedings.
+Defended client against nationwide and state class actions, and against suits brought by state attorneys general, alleging consumer deception and breach of warranties.
+Litigation was consolidated into federal multidistrict litigation proceedings.

 McGuireWoods Teams With ACLU in Lawsuit Over Virginia Sheriff’s Immigration Agreement